 After setup there are two commands available.
 The

-push command pushes a workflow to Direktiv but does not execute it.
+push command pushes a flow to Direktiv but does not execute it.
 This command works recursively e.g.

-exec command uploads and executes the workflow.
+exec command uploads and executes the flow.
 During execution the logs are printed to

-direktiv-sync push myworkflow.yaml direktiv-sync push myfolder/ direktiv-sync exec mywf.yaml
+direktivctl workflows push myworkflow.yaml direktivctl workflows push myfolder/ direktivctl workflows exec mywf.yaml

 Based on naming convetion workflow attributes can be set as well.
-If the file starts with the characters as the workflow the Sync Tool will assume it is a workflow attribute and create it.
+If the file starts with the characters as the flow direktivctl will assume it is a flow attribute and create it.

-The above example will create a workflow variable
+The above example will create a flow variable

-If you need to manage multiple configurations, the tool supports "profiles".
+If multiple configurations are needed, e.g. for local and remote, direktivctl supports "profiles".
 A profile is a configuration in a list of configurations in the config file.
 A valid configuration file might look like this:

 The tool supports both types of configuration files, but you cannot mix and match.
-Either define fields within profiles or define no profiles at all.
+Either it uses profiles or basic configuration.

 When using profiles, the default behaviour is to select the first profile defined in the list.
-To override this behaviour, you can use the
+To override this behaviour the

---profile flag to select one of the other profiles according to its
+--profile flag can be used to select one of the other profiles according to its

 id.
-So for the example above, we can push to
+For the example above, to push to

 Other Ways to Configure

-For most configuration settings, the tool will check for values in three places in the following order:
+For most configuration settings, direktivctl will check for values in three places in the following order:

 - Commandline flags.